aurangzaib551/digipakistan_lms/README.md

-# digipakistan_lms
+# DigiPakistan_LMS

 This is a lms of DigiPakistan company.